 - Risk Management: Brokers are required to implement effective risk management policies, including the provision of risk warnings and negative balance protection for clients.

-- Customer Support Standards: The FSCA monitors the quality of customer support provided by brokers, ensuring that clients have access to timely and effective assistance.
+- Customer Support Standards: The FSCA monitors the quality of customer support provided by brokers, ensuring that clients have access to timely and practical assistance.

 - Compliance Audits: The FSCA conducts regular audits and inspections of brokers to verify compliance with regulatory standards and to identify any potential issues.

-How to Find Out if Your Forex Broker Is Regulated by a South African Regulator
+How to Find Out if a South African Regulator Regulates Your Forex Broker

 To verify if your Forex broker is regulated by a South African authority like the FSCA, follow these steps: